keiserlab/e3fp/doc/source/usage/fingerprints/storage.rst

 -------------------

-Two databases may be compared using various metrics in `e3fp.fingerprint.metrics`.
+Two databases may be compared using various metrics in :py:mod:`e3fp.fingerprint.metrics`.
 Additionally, all fingerprints in a database may be compared to each other simply by only providing a single database.
-See :ref:`Fingerprint Comparison` for more details.
+See :ref:`usage/fingerprints/comparison:Fingerprint Comparison` for more details.

 Performing Machine Learning on the Database
 -------------------------------------------